What is it Like to Travel New Zealand in April?

 Wine in New Zealand

 Additionally, April is well into (or just after) the wine-making season in New Zealand, so it’s a great time to try some of that famous New Zealand wine.
-Find out more in 9 Great Winery Tours in New Zealand.
+Find out more in the 9 Great Winery Tours in New Zealand.

-Typical prices in April
+Typical Prices in April

 Because April is considered a shoulder season in New Zealand, meaning it’s a season between the peak (busy) season and the low (quiet) season, it’s a great time to travel New Zealand if wanting to save a few bucks while still experiencing awesome weather.
 For an idea of general costs in New Zealand, take a look at this cost guide.